Limited Liability Company – D.O.O.

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-There is a company’s obligation to pay an external auditor.
+The company has an obligation to pay an external auditor.
 The amount will depend on the volume of business.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).